nathan-fiscaletti/keyboardsounds/README.md

 > [!IMPORTANT]\
 > **Make sure when you install Python that you check the box that says "Add Python to PATH"**.
-> This will allow you to run Python from the command line, which is a requirement for the desktop application to function correctly.
+> This will allow you to run Python from the command line, which is a requirement for the application to function correctly.

 You may need to restart the application after doing this for the changes to take effect.